GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 ## 2024-02-20: DEA Notebooks update

 A minor update to the DEA Tools package that includes updates to tide modelling and parallel processing functions.
-It updates the `datahandling` module.
+It also adds a new `load_reproject` function to the `datahandling` module which allows reading and reprojecting external raster data.
 For more detail, see the [dea-notebooks 0.3.1 release notes](https://github.com/GeoscienceAustralia/dea-notebooks/releases/tag/0.3.1).

 ## 2024-02-20: New external land use and bathymetry datasets added to DEA Sandbox